joearms/joearms.github.com/_posts/2013-05-31-a-week-with-elixir.md

         X |> atom_to_list |> list_to_binary |> capitalize_binary
           |> binary_to_list |> binary_to_atom

-Why did I call this the recessive gene.
+Why did I call this the recessive gene?

 Erlang was derived from Prolog, and Elixir is derived from Erlang.